KankakeeCommunityCollege/athletics/_contacts/keion-whittaker.md

 As a scouting expert, he will play a vital role preparing for each contest.

 Whittaker is a long-time area resident.
 He is a proud graduate of Kankakee High School.
-In addition to coaching, he works at KCC in the Information Technology Services department.
+In addition to coaching, he works at KCC in the Information Technology Services and Physical Plant departments.